chongweiguan/SecondBrain/README.md

 Welcome to SecondBrain, a minimalist and aesthetically pleasing web application that serves as your personalized Notion.
 With features ranging from expense tracking and real-time weather updates to academic progress monitoring and job search activities, SecondBrain is the all-in-one tool you need to stay organized and productive.

 ## Check it Out!
 Head over to [https://second-brain-blue.vercel.app/](https://second-brain-blue.vercel.app/) to explore the app!
+🔐 If you encounter any login issues, worry not!
+Simply reach out to us at +65 8366 7553, and we'll swiftly restart the server to ensure you have a smooth experience.

 ## Demo Login
 For a sneak peek into the application with populated data, feel free to use the following login information: